olxrunfxmi/recreations/README.md

 Need to add the fading effect, animations for the single page transition, and align some text properly to make it more fluid.

+### → Matt Jumper: A Toronto Designer

+Created the same viewport design and some of the hover interactions.
+My hover effect interaction is a bit buggy, so I need to learn how to deal with event bubbling - I believe.
+I tried to do the same layout without media queries but I just had to for padding changes.

+Need to learn more about CSS Animations

 ## Changes

 → Design and Built a quick UI directory for all recreations